greggman/vertexshaderart/CHANGELIST.md

 ### 2015-11-01

+*   Added `vertexCount` input to shader

+*   Added Revision button for each piece with more than 1 revision on user's page

 *   Added metadata for FB, Twitter

     This should mean if you post a link to a piece on facebook